HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|Task cannot be aborted at this time, wait for the task to be completed.

 ### HpeWolfram.1.0.TaskCannotBeContinued
-Task cannot be Continued at this time
+Task cannot be Continued at this time.

 | | |
 |:---|:---|